scottgigante/picopore/README.rst

                             ignore files in root input directories for albacore realtime compression (Default: --no-skip-root)
       --print-every PRINT_EVERY
-                            print a dot every approximately this many files, or -1 to silence (Default: 100)
+                            print a dot every approximately PRINT_EVERY files, or -1 to silence (Default: 100)

 It is necessary to choose one compression mode out of ``lossless``, ``deep-lossless``, and ``raw``.